tudarmstadt-lt/WatsonSimpsons/ServerBackend/README.md

 # Simpsons Quiz ServerBackend

 ## About
-For managing SimpsonsQuiz related data like users, questions and reviews a RESTful ServerBackend was implemented.
+For managing SimpsonsQuiz related data like *users*, *questions* and *reviews* a RESTful ServerBackend was implemented.
 The ServerBackend mainly acts as intermediary between the database and the SimpsonsQuiz applications.
 It was programmed in PHP and uses [Slim](http://www.slimframework.com/), a micro framework for PHP.

 ## Prerequisites
 * (Apache) Web Server with PHP version 5.3.0 or newer and enabled mod_rewrite